Userwithaname/fin/README.md

 Supported fields are as follows:

 - `name`
-    > The name of the font, used for the installation directory
+    > The name of the font, used as the installation directory
 - `source`
     > Where to obtain the font from
     - `[source.GitHub]`: